SamuelTallet/SketchUp-Material-Browser-Plugin/docs/README.md

 # Material browser free plugin for SketchUp

-Search for SketchUp materials by name from three sources: active model, SKM collections and Texture Haven.
+Search for SketchUp materials by name from four sources: active model, SKM collections, Texture Haven and CC0 Textures.
 Filter materials by type (Brick, Wood, etc).
 Select material of your choice in one click.

 Screenshots
 -----------